Leleiohoku II: Compositions

 Coming from a family of composers, Leleiohoku was regarded as the most talented of the four royal siblings.
 Historian George Kanahele said, "In composition, he was well advanced of Likelike and Liliʻuokalani".

 Today, Leleiohoku and his siblings are recognized by the Hawaiian Music Hall of Fame as Na Lani ʻEhā (The Heavenly Four) for their patronage and enrichment of Hawaii's musical culture and history.

 Influenced by Henri Berger, the bandmaster of the Royal Hawaiian Band, Leleiohoku learned from and adapted elements of the folk tunes of visiting merchants, sailors and foreign settlers of Hawaii into his compositions.
 Leleiohoku was also an expert guitarist.
 More influenced by secular topics than his other siblings, Leleiohoku composed many love songs including "Adios Ke Aloha", regarded as his best composition, and "Moani Ke Ala".
-One of his composition "Kāua I Ka Huahuaʻi" was adapted by Johnny Noble into the popular American song, "Hawaiian War Chant".
+One of his compositions, "Kāua I Ka Huahuaʻi", was adapted by Johnny Noble into the popular American song, "Hawaiian War Chant".

 His sister Liliʻuokalani wrote in her memoir, Hawaii’s Story by Hawaii’s Queen:

 He was a very popular young man, about twenty years of age, having been born on the 10th of January, 1854 g[sic].
 But the amiable prince was not to live to ascend the throne, or even for any extended enjoyment of those social pleasures in which he bore so prominent a part.
 He died on the 10th of April, 1877, having been in the position of heir apparent for about three years.
 He had the same love of music, the like passion for poetry and song, which have been so great a pleasure to me in my own life, as well as to our brother, King Kalakaua.
 He had a taste for social pleasures, and enjoyed the gay and festive element of life.
 During the absence of the king, there were three separate clubs or musical circles engaged in friendly rivalry to outdo each other in poetry and song.
 These were the friends and associates of the prince regent, those of the Princess Likelike, and my own friends and admirers.
 Our poems and musical compositions were repeated from one to another, were sung by our friends in the sweetest rivalry, and their respective merits extolled: but candor compels me to acknowledge that those of Prince Leleiohoku were really in advance of those of his two sisters, although perhaps this was due to the fact that the singing-club of the regent was far superior to any that we could organize; it consisted in a large degree of the very purest and sweetest male voices to be found amongst the native Hawaiians.
 They were all fine singers, and these songs, in which our musical circles then excelled, are to be heard amongst our people to the present day.